 Conditioning can be dialed in at manageable stress levels fairly easily if we stick to monostructural activities like rowing, biking, and sled pulls/pushes.
 However, this type of training can get monotonous, particularly for individuals who have done more varied types of conditioning in the past.
 Consequently, I have decided to launch a programming series named “Metcon Strong” which will highlight conditioning pieces I find or create that can be done with minimal to no negative consequences on one’s strength training.

-These pieces of programming can be found on my Science for Fitness Instagram account (@scienceforfitness) and will be posted several times a week.
-They can also be viewed in bulk by searching for the Instagram hashtag #metconstrong.
+These pieces of programming can be found on my Science for Fitness Instagram account (@scienceforfitness) and will be posted several times a week during periods when I am running my class-based strength cycles.
+They can be viewed in bulk by searching for the Instagram hashtag #metconstrong.
 Feel free to try them out if you want to add some conditioning to your program, but before you do, please keep the following in mind:

 - It should go without saying that if you are not eating and sleeping enough to conduct your strength training program with optimum results, adding conditioning is going to be an even rougher haul.
 If you have these kinds of issues, it’s probably better to omit conditioning.
 Similarly, if you are brand new to strength training and/or embarking on a linear progression, especially with little to no familiarity with the lifts, conditioning will likely be too much of a stressor to combine with your strength training.